 If your test script has more than 100 labels, the following will apply:

 - The first 100 labels executed will be displayed normally.

 - The ALL label will still track all 100+ labels and account for them in its calculations.

 - Though the Request Stats Report can be filtered by scenario and location, it will nonetheless still not display more than 100 labels.

-- A multi test may contain up to 300 labels before aggregating them, but the underlying scenarios that make up the multi test are still limited to 100 unique labels each.
+- A multi-test can contain up to 300 labels before aggregating them.
+The underlying scenarios that make up the multi-test are still limited to 100 unique labels each.

-- Multi tests with over 300 labels do not show an AGGREGATED LABELS row.
+- Multi-tests with over 300 labels do not show an AGGREGATED LABELS row.

 Download Report as CSV

 To download the aggregated report data for the Request Stats Report in CSV format, click the Download CSV file icon:

 Report data in CSV format can also be downloaded via Blazemeter's API.